gogins/csound-extended/CsoundHtml5/README.md

 when it becomes available.

-One major difference is that the Csound API for CsoundHtml5, which uses the QWebChannel for creating a proxy for the Csound shared library, is completely asynchronous.
+One major difference is that the Csound API for CsoundHtml5, which uses the QWebChannel to create a proxy for the Csound shared library, is completely asynchronous.
 If a return value for an API call is required, it must be obtained by passing a callback function as the last parameter of the API call.